Medical expert of the article

 Management of male patients with urethritis

-Urethritis or inflammation of the urethra, caused by infection, is characterized by purulent-mucous or purulent discharge and burning during urination.
-An asymptomatic infection is widespread.
-Bacterial pathogens, the clinical significance of which is confirmed in the development of urethritis in men, are N. Gonorrhoeae and C. Trachomatis.
-It is recommended that a study be conducted to determine the causative agent of the disease, since both of these infections are subject to registration, and also because identification facilitates etiologic treatment and facilitates the identification of sexual partners.
-If diagnostic methods are not available (eg Gramsci staining microscopy), treatment should be prescribed for both infections.
-The additional cost of treating a patient with non-gonococcal urethritis from both infections should also prompt the medical worker to conduct a specific diagnosis.
-New methods of DNA diagnostics make it possible to isolate pathogens in the first portion of urine, and in some cases these tests are more sensitive than the traditional culture method.
+Urethritis, or inflammation of the urethra caused by infection, is characterized by mucopurulent or purulent discharge and burning during urination.
+Asymptomatic infection is common.
+Bacterial pathogens that have been clinically documented to cause urethritis in men are N. gonorrhoeae and C. trachomatis.
+Investigation to identify the causative agent is recommended because both infections are notifiable and because identification facilitates etiologic treatment and facilitates the identification of sexual partners.
+If diagnostic methods are not available (eg, Gramsci staining or microscopy), treatment for both infections should be considered.
+The additional cost of treating a patient with nongonococcal urethritis for both infections should also prompt the health care provider to seek specific diagnostic testing.
+New DNA diagnostics can isolate the pathogen in the first urine sample and are more sensitive than traditional culture in some cases.

 Management of patients with non-gonococcal urethritis

-All patients with urethritis should be examined for gonococcal and chlamydial infection.
-Inspection for chlamydia is particularly recommended, because There is a sufficient number of highly sensitive and specific diagnostic methods that can contribute to successful treatment and identification of partners.
+All patients with urethritis should be examined for gonococcal and chlamydial infections.
+Examination for chlamydia is especially recommended, since there are a sufficient number of highly sensitive and specific diagnostic methods that can facilitate successful treatment and identification of partners.

 Treatment of urethritis